 What is a Hash-Based Message Authentication Code (HMAC)?

-Hashing Based Message Authentication Code (HMAC) is one of the types of Message Authentication Code.
+Hashing Based Message Authentication Code (HMAC) is one the type of Message Authentication Code.
 It is obtained by executing a cryptographic hash function on the message to be authenticated and using a secret shared key.
 SFTP, FTPS, HTTPS, and other transfer protocols rely on HMAC to check the integrity and authenticity of data.
 MD-5, SHA-1, or SHA-256 are some of the cryptographic hash functions that can be used.

 HMAC is quite similar to Digital signature since both of them use a hash function and a shared key, but the difference between them is that HMACs utilize symmetric keys (same key) whereas Digital Signatures use asymmetric keys (two different keys).